commonplace books

 ---

-# Commonplace books
+# commonplace books

 [[Personally gathered collections of quotes (commonplace books) were popular in the seventeenth and eighteenth centuries.]][^1]